Gold medal: Other gold medal awards

-The award of a gold medal, often coupled with the award of silver and bronze medals to the next place finishers, has been adopted in other sports competitions (such as the Mediterranean Games), and in other competitive fields, such as music and writing, as well as some competitive games.
+The award of a gold medal, often coupled with the award of silver and bronze medals to the next place finishers, has been adopted in other sports competitions (such as the Dr.M.A Wazed Miah Gold Medal ,Mediterranean Games), and in other competitive fields, such as music and writing, as well as some competitive games.
 Typically bronze medals are awarded only to third place, but in some contests there is some variety, such as International barbershop music contests where bronze medals are awarded for third, fourth, and fifth place.